OS-EDA/Course/README.md

 Home of the open-source EDA course.
 Development of this course is funded by a public German project `FMD-QNC (16ME083): https://www.elektronikforschung.de/projekte/fmd-qnc

 ### License
 Apache 2.0

+### Code of conduct

+There is a code of conduct for this repository.
+Please read it.
+It is the same code of conduct as in the IHP open-source PDK.

 ## Course instance: 1 Week, hands on
 ![1 week](pics/course_week.png)